 So, why visit Helsinki?

 There’s plenty to do, see, and explore in the Finnish capital.
 The city is a hotspot for design and architecture, and its aesthetically pleasing, vibrant neighborhoods (like its Design District) are a major draw for many visitors.
 Similarly, architecture lovers will enjoy Helsinki’s clean and minimalist style.
 In fact, Helsinki is home to the the largest concentration of Art Nouveau buildings in Northern Europe, which includes structures such as Helsinki Central Station, National Theatre, National Museum, Kallio Church, and Yrjönkatu Swimming Hall.
-And though Helsinki Cathedral and Finlandia Hall are examples of different architectural movements, they merit a visit as well.
+Helsinki Cathedral and Finlandia Hall are examples of different architectural movements, but they absolutely merit a visit, too.

-While travelers’ health and wellness often take a hit during foreign getaways, that isn’t the case in Helsinki.
+And while travelers’ health and wellness often take a hit during foreign getaways, that doesn’t have to be the case in Helsinki.
 Like the rest of Finland, the capital city celebrates a long-standing sauna culture and emphasizes the importance of locally sourced, seasonal food.
 With a long list of health benefits attached to relaxing in saunas, and with the obvious advantages of eating right, Helsinki’s visitors can feel great throughout their stay.

 The city’s compact size also makes it navigable and pedestrian-friendly.
-Many of its main attractions are located within walking distance of each other — but, if your feet aren’t up for the challenge, you can hop on one of the city’s many trams.
-With 57 million annual passengers and 11 lines spanning the city, Helsinki is well known for its trams, which serve as the main form of transportation within the city and a must-experience element of any stay in the Finnish capital.
+Many of its main attractions are located within walking distance of each other — but, if your feet aren’t up for the challenge, you can simply hop on one of the city’s many trams.
+With 57 million annual passengers and 11 lines spanning the city, the trams are Helsinki’s preferred form of transportation, and they’re a must-experience element of any stay in the Finnish capital.

-And, if you’re itching to explore otherworldly scenery, you’re in luck.
+And, if you’re itching to explore nearby otherworldly scenery, you’re in luck.
 Finland is nicknamed the Land of a Thousand Lakes, but the country actually has more than 187,000 lakes within its borders, so the landscape promises to be awe-inspiring wherever you go.
-Finland’s capital city is located within day-trip distance of the country’s Lakeland and several stunning national parks, and it also happens to be situated next to an archipelago of approximately 330 islands.
+Finland’s capital city is located within day-trip distance of several stunning national parks and the country’s Lakeland, and it also happens to be situated next to an archipelago of approximately 330 islands.
 Needless to say, there’s plenty to do.

 When to visit